KatsukiiNeko/JSON-updater/README.md

 python updater.py
 ```

 By default, it looks for the portfolio at `~/Portfolio-v2`.

 Override with:

 ```bash
 python updater.py /path/to/portfolio
 ```

-Or set the environment variable:
+Or set environment variable:

 ```bash
 export PORTFOLIO_PATH=/path/to/portfolio